• Skip to primary navigation

 • Garlic - Use minced garlic cloves or bottled garlic.

-You can also try this easy Cream Cheese Hot Dip recipe if you have guests who love cheese appetizers!
+You can also try this easy Cream Cheese Hot Dip recipe if guests love cheese appetizers!

 Foods For Dipping: